makalah-app/makalah-agent/knowledge-base/10-backend-architecture-agent-makalah.md

 **5.5.
 Logging, Monitoring, and Auditing**

 *   **Requirement:** Comprehensive, immutable logs of all security-relevant events (e.g., authentication attempts, unauthorized access attempts, tool invocations, critical errors) SHALL be collected.
-*   **Mechanism:** Leverage Google Cloud Logging for centralized log collection.
-Implement alerts in Google Cloud Monitoring for suspicious activities or security policy violations.
+*   **Mechanism:** Leverage Render's logging and monitoring capabilities for centralized log collection and alerting.
+Implement alerts in Render's monitoring system for suspicious activities or security policy violations.
 Regular log reviews will be conducted.

 ---